 A Minimum of Three Annual Health Care Visits on Sikava Farms

-The health care veterinarian makes at least four annual visits to pig breeding farms and one visit at (meat producing) farms per breeding batch.
+The health care veterinarian makes at least three annual visits to pig breeding farms and one visit at (meat producing) farms per breeding batch.
 Veterinarians visit largest farms every two weeks.
 The system includes a health care plan that is updated yearly.
 This plan covers disease protection, medicine usage, vaccinations and instructions on taking required tests.
 It also monitors the most central issues regarding health – well-being and production.

-Thee Health Care Visit Includes An Extensive List of Observations
+The Health Care Visit Includes An Extensive List of Observations

 During the visit, the health care veterinarian observes the circumstances and routines at the Quality Assurance farms and the health and well-being of the animals.
 The health care veterinarian enters the notes into the system.
 ETT ra, the meat factories and the veterinarians thus have the information on occasional anomalies at farms and can then take the necessary measures.